meppent/paradigm-ctf-2022-writeup/vanity/README.md

 Yes we can!
 On Ethereum, there are precompiled contracts at addresses between 0x01 and 0x09.
 We need to find the one able to return the data we want.
 While the contract *identity* at `0x04` seems to be an excellent candidate, it doesn't work.
 Indeed, the returned data must be of length 32 and `abi.encodeWithSelector(IERC1271.isValidSignature.selector, hash, signature)` is of length 4+32 = 36 at least even with an empty signature.
 So we can try with the contract *SHA2-256* at address 0x02.
 This contract returns exactly 32 bytes, the SHA2-256 of the input data.
 As we want the return data to start with `isValidSignature.selector = 0x1626ba7e`, we need to find a signature such as `SHA256(0x1626ba7e + hash(CHALLENGE_MAGIC) + signature)` begins with `0x1626ba7e`.

-To do this, we've written bruteforce algorithm in Rust, see [`./rust-vanity-finder`](rust-vanity-finder/).
+To do this, we've written brute-force algorithm in Rust, see [`./rust-vanity-finder`](rust-vanity-finder/).
 To run the script, you need to [install cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html), and then run the following command in the directory [`./rust-vanity-finder`](rust-vanity-finder/):

 ```bash
 cargo run --release